The music world was in mourning on January 11, 2016 following the announcement of the death of rock legend David Bowie.

-Official Number 1 singles: 5 (Space Oddity, Ashes To Ashes, Under Pressure, Let’s Dance, and Dancing In The Street)
+Official Number 1 albums: 9 (so far!)
+(Space Oddity, Ashes To Ashes, Under Pressure, Let’s Dance, and Dancing In The Street)

 David Bowie's Official Top 40 Biggest Selling Downloads

 |1||LIFE ON MARS||3||1973|